Mochou Lake

 Mochou Lake (莫愁湖 (Mòchóu Hú, No Worry Lake or No Unhappiness Lake)) is located west of the Qinhuai River and Hanzhongmen Gate in Nanjing, inside Mochou Lake Park.
 The lake is named after Mochou, a legendary woman known for her beauty, versatility, virtue and loyalty.
 It was named Hengtang in ancient times, and also known as Stone City Lake.
 The lake park was owned by Zhu Yuanzhang, the first emperor of Ming dynasty, and bestowed to his general Xu Da.
 Since then, it has become a famous garden best known for its two-storied Shenggi Pavilion.
 Within the park are other pavilions, gardens, pools and a stunning rock display.
 It is noted for its architecture, collection of carved antique rosewood furniture and calligraphies.
 Visitors can take boats allow through the lotus blossomed lake.

 Tales of Mochou

 The name of Mochou Lake originated from a beautiful woman called Mochou, which means "do not worry" in Chinese, from the Liang dynasty who committed suicide to prevent herself from being married to an undesirable man.

-Another tale has it that Mochou was a beautiful and virtuous woman who lived during the Northern and Southern Dynastyies(386-589).
+Another tale has it that Mochou was a beautiful and virtuous woman who lived during the Northern and Southern Dynasties (386-589).
 She was married and had a child.
 Her happy life was disrupted when her husband was conscripted into the army.
 No news of her husband came even after months of his leaving for the front.
 Mochou grew sadder with each passing day.
 Finally, unable to shake off the grief of separating from her husband, she turned into a lake, with the hope of flowing to her husband.
 The lake was named after this woman, as a tribute to her unflagging love and devotion to her husband.